espinoco/AlarmOn/README.md

 copy of source code from one software package and start independent development on it, creating a distinct and separate piece of software.

-### Why does not implement waking up features like solve math problems to discard the alarm?
+### Where are the waking up features like solve math problems, take pictures or anything like that to discard the alarm?

-I believe alarm clocks are just tools, the responsible for waking you up when you desire is yourself, PNL is a powerful medium that can help you to achieve this goal in a powerful, fast and healthy way.
+I believe alarm clocks are just tools, the responsible for waking you up when you desire is yourself, every person is different but I can suggest a way of dealing with this and it's called: personal development.

-# Contribute

-Feel free to contribute, trying to achieve above objectives or TODOS.

 # License

 ```
-Copyright 2010 kraigs.android@gmail.com
+Copyright 2010-2016 kraigs.android@gmail.com

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.